BrajkishorePrajapati/Exploratory-Data-Analysis/README.md

-This repository consists of Exploratory Data Analysis and Hypothesis testing notebooks on different competitions of Kaggle and Analystics Vidhya.
+This repository consists of Exploratory Data Analysis and Hypothesis testing notebooks on different competitions of Kaggle and Analystics Vidhya.<br>
-The files in this repository will provide an effective way of performing EDA and Hypothesis testing in Real time projects and helps to get a better intuition of the data.
+The files in this repository will provide an effective way of performing EDA and Hypothesis testing in Real time projects and helps to get a better intuition of the data.<br>
 This Exploratory data analysis helps to get important insights from the data and can make the better decsion based on this and also helps to get some preprocessing ideas, which ultimately improve the model performance.